python-jsonschema/jsonschema/docs/validate.rst

     :func:`validate` will first verify that the provided schema is itself valid, since not doing so can lead to less obvious error messages and fail in less obvious or consistent ways.
-If you know you have a valid schema already or don't care, you might prefer using the ``validate`` method directly on a specific validator (e.g. :meth:`Draft4Validator.validate`).
+If you know you have a valid schema already or don't care, you might prefer using the :meth:`~IValidator.validate` method directly on a specific validator (e.g. :meth:`Draft4Validator.validate`).

     :argument instance: the instance to validate